Kitastroph3/Mod1-TreasureHunt/ReadMe.md

 ## Thanks for visiting!

-I hope you enjoy this little game as much as I have enjoyed making it.
+I hope you enjoy playing this little game as much as I have enjoyed making it.

 ----Kit Danovsky (kitastroph3)